MaartenGr/BERTopic/docs/faq.md

 # Frequently Asked Questions

 ## **Why are the results not consistent between runs?**
 Due to the stochastic nature of UMAP, the results from BERTopic might differ even if you run the same code multiple times.
 Using custom embeddings allows you to try out BERTopic several times until you find the topics that suit you best.
-You only need to generate the embeddings itself once and run BERTopic several times with different parameters.
+You only need to generate the embeddings themselves once and run BERTopic several times with different parameters.

 If you want to reproduce the results, at the expense of [performance](https://umap-learn.readthedocs.io/en/latest/reproducibility.html), you can set a `random_state` in UMAP to prevent